§ Trust Spanning Protocol (TSP) Specification

 and VID_rcvr

 .
 This is a typical point-to-point messaging pattern.
-Upper lay applications that use TSP, however, may implement some ways of sending messages to multiple recipients using the TSP messages defined in this specification.
-This section describes two such simple methods.
+Upper layer applications that use TSP, however, may implement some methods of sending messages to multiple recipients using the TSP messages defined in this specification.
+This section describes two simple methods.

 Native TSP multicast messages are out of scope for this specification.